 A chair should indicate at the beginning of the session that editorial aspects will be deferred to the editorial committee in order for the group to spend time on substantial matters.
 Terminology aspect can be dealt with by the editorial committee.

-[TSB proposal:

-A chair should send agreed text forward to EdCom or the WTSA Plenary as early as possible to assist with time management and quality control.

-]

 Reference 4: General Rules, Chapter II clause 12.3.

 Expectation from a chair